rorysedgwick/moose/access/instructions.md

 These are the individual changes you are required to indentify and correct within the web page.

-1. Set the banner image to match this
+1. Set the banner image to display this image as the background
 ![question 1](../noaccess/images/question1.png)
 ---